ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 ## Final `build.gradle` (with Ktor)
 {: #complete}

-When you are done, the `build.gradle` file should look like:
+When you are done, the `build.gradle` file should look like this:

 ```groovy
 group 'Example'